Collinear approach for top quark production at ep colliders

 \subsection{II.
 Theory}

-The first production of heavy quarks at HERA is keeping by fixed number of parton densities (fixed flavour number schemes, FFNS) close to threshold $\mu^{2}\sim m^{2}$ (where $m$ is the heavy quark mass).
-The resummation of collinear logarithms $\ln(\mu^{2}/m^{2})$ at scales far above the threshold $\mu^{2}{\gg}m^{2}$ is achieved through the use of variable flavour number schemes (VFNS).
+The heavy quark pair production at HERA is obtained by fixed number of parton densities (fixed flavour number schemes, FFNS) close to threshold $\mu^{2}\sim m_{\mathcal{Q}}^{2}$ (where $m_{\mathcal{Q}}$ is the heavy quark mass).
+The resummation of collinear logarithms $\ln(\mu^{2}/m_{\mathcal{Q}}^{2})$ at scales far above the threshold $\mu^{2}{\gg}m_{\mathcal{Q}}^{2}$ is achieved through the use of variable flavour number schemes (VFNS).
 When the scale is increased above heavy quark mass thresholds, the number of active flavors increases in VFNS.
-For realistic kinematics it has to be extended to the case of a general- mass VFNS (GM-VFNS) which is defined similarly to the zero-mass VFNS (ZM-VFNS) in the $Q^{2}/m^{2}{\rightarrow}\infty$ limit [21,22].
-In GM-VFNS the transition from $n_{f}$ active flavors to $n_{f}+1$ considered in the construction of charm-quark parton distribution function.
-Rather at some large scales the transition with two massive quarks (i.e., $n_{f}{\rightarrow}n_{f}+2$) has been discussed in Refs.[23,24].
-The LHeC provides data on the charm and bottom structure functions extending over nearly 5 and 6 orders of magnitude in $x,Q^{2}$, respectively [1].\\ Recently in Ref.[25] authors studied the heavy quark production processes by the transverse momentum dependent (TMD) gluon distribution function.
-They used the Kimber-Martin-Ryskin [26] prescription from the Bessel-inspired behavior of parton densities at small $x$.
-The heavy quark reduced cross-section is defined in terms of the heavy quark structure functions as
+For realistic kinematics it has to be extended to the case of a general-mass VFNS (GM-VFNS) which is defined similarly to the zero-mass VFNS (ZM-VFNS) in the $Q^{2}/m_{\mathcal{Q}}^{2}{\rightarrow}\infty$ limit [21,22].
+In GM-VFNS the transition, from $n_{f}$ active flavors to $n_{f}+1$, is considered in the construction of the charm-quark parton distribution function.
+At some rather large scales (i.e., $Q^{2}>m^{2}_{\mathcal{Q}}$) the transition to two massive quarks (i.e., $n_{f}{\rightarrow}n_{f}+2$) has been discussed in Refs.[23,24].
+In the GM-VFNS at high $Q^{2}$, the heavy-flavor structure functions depend on the active flavor number since here $n_{f}=4$ for $m_{c}^{2}<\mu^{2}<m_{b}^{2}$, $n_{f}=5$ for $m_{b}^{2}<\mu^{2}<m_{t}^{2}$ and $n_{f}=6$ for $\mu^{2}{\geq}m_{t}^{2}$ is chosen.\\ Recently in Ref.[25] authors studied the transverse momentum dependent (TMD) gluon distribution function in heavy quark production processes.
+They used the Kimber-Martin-Ryskin [26] prescription from the Bessel inspired behavior of parton densities at small $x$.
+The heavy quark reduced cross section is defined in terms of the heavy quark structure functions as

 where $f(y)=y^{2}/1+(1-y)^{2}$ and $y$ is the inelasticity.
-In the collinear generalized double asymptotic scaling (DAS) [27] approach, the heavy quark structure functions are driven at small $x$ by gluons as
+In the collinear generalized double asymptotic scaling (DAS) [27] approach, the heavy quark structure functions are driven by the following form

+where $xf_{i}$ are the parton distribution functions (PDFs) and $C_{k,i}^{{\mathcal{Q}}\overline{{\mathcal{Q}}}}(x, Q^{2})$ are the DIS coefficient functions.
+The gluon density is dominant for $x<0.1$, therefore a further simplification with the contribution due to PGF is obtained by neglecting the contributions due to incoming light quarks and antiquarks in Eq.
+(3), which is justified because they vanish at LO and are numerically suppressed at high order corrections as